 Deepak is “known as a skilled appellate lawyer” (New York Times) and “an all-star progressive Supreme Court litigator” (Washington Post).
 He’s been described as “one of the emerging giants of the appellate and the Supreme Court bar,” a “heavy hitter,” a “principled” and “incredibly talented lawyer” (Law 360), and a “progressive legal rock star.”
 (New York Law Journal).
 Chambers USA cites his “impressive” and “highly rated appellate practice,” describing him as “an incredible oral advocate” who “writes terrific briefs” and maintains a “vibrant appellate practice focused on public interest cases and plaintiff-side representations.”
 Washingtonian consistently ranks Deepak as one of the “Best Lawyers” for Supreme Court cases; he is the only non-corporate lawyer on the list.
 Fastcase has honored Deepak as “one of the country’s top litigators,” noting that “what sets him apart” is his legal creativity.
 The National Law Journal has singled out Deepak’s “calm, comfortable manner that conveys confidence” in oral advocacy.
 And Empirical SCOTUS cited one of Deepak’s merits briefs as the single most readable brief in a recent Supreme Court term.

-Deepak has filed over one hundred briefs in the U.S. Supreme Court and regularly presents oral argument before the Court.
+Deepak has filed over one hundred briefs in the U.S. Supreme Court.
+His next Supreme Court argument is in January 2025 in Stanley v.
+City of Sanford, on former employees’ right to sue for disability discrimination.
+In December 2024, Deepak prevailed in NVIDIA v.
+Ohman, on pleading standards for securities cases, in which he persuaded the Court to dismiss the writ as improvidently granted.
 In March 2021, Deepak prevailed in Ford Motor Co. v.
 Montana Eighth Judicial District, in which the Court unanimously ruled that people injured by mass-market products can establish personal jurisdiction to sue where their injury occurred, bucking a trend of decisions stretching back four decades.
 In 2019, in Smith v.
 Berryhill, Deepak argued at the Court’s invitation in support of a judgment left undefended by the Solicitor General.
 He is the first Asian-American to be appointed to argue by the Justices.
 In 2017, Deepak’s firm was counsel for parties in three argued merits cases before the Court; he was lead counsel in two, prevailing in both.
 In 2010, Deepak argued AT&T Mobility v.
 Concepcion, a watershed case on corporations’ use of forced arbitration to prevent consumers and workers from banding together to seek justice.

 In addition to his appellate advocacy, Deepak also designs and prosecutes class actions and other legal challenges from the ground up.
 In National Veterans Legal Services Program v.
 United States, Deepak recently persuaded the Federal Circuit that the federal judiciary has been charging people hundreds of millions of dollars in unlawful fees for online access to court records.
 In another one-of-a-kind class action, Deepak represented all of the nation’s bankruptcy judges, recovering $56 million in back pay for Congress’s violation of the Judicial Compensation Clause.
 The American Lawyer observed: “it’s hard to imagine a higher compliment than being hired to represent federal judges.”

-Deepak also frequently leads high-stakes administrative and constitutional cases involving the federal government.
-In recent years, he persuaded the D.C.
+Deepak frequently leads high-stakes administrative and constitutional cases involving the federal government.
+He has persuaded the D.C.
 Circuit to issue a rare emergency injunction halting the U.S. Agency for Global Media’s attempted takeover of an internet-freedom nonprofit; represented environmental groups in a successful procedural challenge to a midnight rule that would have crippled the EPA’s ability to rely on science in setting public-health standards; obtained a ruling striking down an IRS decision to halt collection of nonprofit donor information; and established that the Acting Director of the Bureau of Land Management had been serving unlawfully for 424 days.

 Before founding his law firm in 2012, Deepak was Senior Counsel for Litigation and Senior Counsel for Enforcement Strategy at the Consumer Financial Protection Bureau.
 As the first appellate litigator hired at the new agency, he launched the Bureau’s amicus program, defended its regulations, and worked with the Solicitor General’s office on Supreme Court cases.
 For seven years previously, Deepak was an attorney at Public Citizen Litigation Group, where he founded and directed the Consumer Justice Project and was the Alan Morrison Supreme Court Assistance Project Fellow.
 Among other things, his work at Public Citizen saved people’s homes from foreclosure and stopped debt collectors from hounding veterans.
 Before that, Deepak served for two years as a law clerk to Judge Lawrence K. Karlton of the U.S. District Court for the Eastern District of California.
 He studied law at Georgetown, Sanskrit at Oxford, and philosophy at Fordham.

-Among other honors, Deepak is the recipient of the Steven J. Sharpe Award for Public Service from the American Association for Justice and the President’s Award from the National Conference of Bankruptcy Judges.
+Deepak’s Supreme Court and appellate advocacy has been recognized with several national awards, including the 2022 Appellate Advocacy Award from the National Civil Justice Institute, which “recognizes excellence in appellate advocacy in America,” the Steven J. Sharpe Award for Public Service from the American Association for Justice, and the President’s Award from the National Conference of Bankruptcy Judges.